FORTUM CORPORATION STOCK EXCHANGE RELEASE 3 DECEMBER 2020 AT 9.00 EET

 The estimated annual capital expenditure for the whole Fortum Group, including Uniper, for 2021 is approximately EUR 1,400 million, including maintenance and excluding acquisitions, of which the share for maintenance is estimated to be EUR 700 million

 “A successful implementation of our updated strategy will create value for the benefit of both Fortum and Uniper and all our stakeholders.
 For us, it is important to be able to pay an overtime increasing dividend while we transition to carbon neutrality,” says Rauramo.

 In parallel with the strategy alignment, Fortum and Uniper have together identified cooperation benefits with a positive cash impact on a consolidated Group basis of approximately EUR 100 million annually.
-More than EUR 50 million of these annual benefits are estimated to be achieved by the end of 2023, with full effect of approximately EUR 100 million annually in 2025.
-Through this cooperation we will be able to create value for both companies and their shareholders.
+More than EUR 50 million of these annual benefits are estimated to be achieved by the end of 2023, with a full effect of approximately EUR 100 million annually in 2025.
+Through this cooperation, we will be able to create value for both companies and their shareholders.

 Strategic review of Consumer Solutions